smart-data-lake/smart-data-lake/docs/getting-started/part-1/compute-distances.md

 At the end you will also see the graph again with status indicators (SUCCEEDED, CANCELLED, ...) and the duration it took to execute the action.

 :::tip Hold on
-It's worth pausing at this point to appreciate this fact:
+Its worth pausing at this point to appreciate this fact:
 You didn't have to explicitly tell SDLB how to execute your actions.
 You also didn't have to define the dependencies between your actions.
 Just from the definitions of DataObjects and Actions alone, SDLB builds a DAG and knows what needs to be executed and how.